-Sessions That Use an Excessive Percentage of the Packet Buffer
+Identify Sessions That Use an Excessive Percentage of the

 When a firewall exhibits signs of resource depletion, it might be experiencing an attack that is sending an overwhelming number of packets.
 In such events, the firewall starts buffering inbound packets.
 You can quickly identify the sessions that are using an excessive percentage of the packet buffer and mitigate their impact by discarding them.

-To restrict the display output:On a PA-7000 Series platform, you can limit output to a slot, a dataplane, or both.
-For example:admin@PA-7050>show running resource-monitor ingress-backlogs slot s1 admin@PA-7050> show running resource-monitor ingress-backlogs slot s1 dp dp1On a PA-5000 Series platform, you can limit output to a dataplane.
-For example:admin@PA-5060>show running resource-monitor ingress-backlogs dp dp1
+To restrict the display output:On a PA-7000 Series model only, you can limit output to a slot, a dataplane, or both.
+For example:admin@PA-7050>show running resource-monitor ingress-backlogs slot s1admin@PA-7050>show running resource-monitor ingress-backlogs slot s1 dp dp1On PA-5200 Series and PA-7000 Series models only, you can limit output to a dataplane.
+For example:admin@PA-5260>show running resource-monitor ingress-backlogs dp dp1

 - SESS-ID—Indicates the global session ID that is used in all othershow sessioncommands.
 The global session ID is unique within the firewall.